 Germany expected the 'Fourteen Points'

+loss of land & a weak army,

+navy and airforce.

+Treaty negotiations

+Clemenceau dominated the

+He wanted revenge on Germany - as most of

+the fighting had taken place on French land,

+economically or militarily.
+Germany was

+med for war and punished: reparations,

+and he did not want Germany to be strong -

-to be in the Treaty but it only had: a League, Poland's borders & a promise for other countries to disarm of the few of Wilson's Fourteen Points that actually happened was:
+to be in the Treaty but it only had: a League, Poland's borders & a promise for other countries to disarm

+TUSA treaty negotiations

+by Democrats, which upset many Republicans.
+In USA congress, politicians where split over the Treaty which was never fully supported.

+One of the few of Wilson's Fourteen Points that actually happened was:

-sociation of nations must be formed under specific covenants for the purpose of affording mutual guarantees of political independence and territorial integrity to great and small states alike."
+"A general association of nations must be formed under specific covenants for the purpose of affording mutual guarantees of political independence and territorial integrity to great and small states alike."

 🏋 President Wilson v Republican Leader Lodge

 Lodge wanted changes to League & Wilson refused to compromise.
 Republicans had a majority and refused to support the League.

 Many wanted a return to isolationism, to be away from European problems.

-Weakened League

-Without USA the League was weakened, plus no Germany or Russia.
+1920 Weakened League Without USA the League was weakened, plus no Germany or Russia.
 Without the USA sanctions were often meaningless, as countries could trade with the USA